©1978

 ourselves as part of I the flow of mysterious refreshment that is

-God.
 If we learn to live peaceably with

 ourselves as part of the consciousness of God, we may then live